You want smart political talk without the meltdowns?

 Well, I'm just a little worried.

-I've been reading the stories about the possible faceless delegates we have going on, and I'm just wondering if you think this might be a real threat to Trump taking office or what you think's gonna happen with that.
+I've been reading the stories about the possible faithless delegates we have going on, and I'm just wondering if you think this might be a real threat to Trump taking office or what you think is going to happen with that.

-Look, I think they're gonna try, but I think it's a they're going to try.
+Look, I think they're going to try, but I think they're going to try.

 Let me make my prediction clear.